RaghuRam2005/derm_ai/README.md

 ### 3. Installation

-Clone or download the project files and open terminal in the project folder
+Clone or download the project files and open terminal in the project folder (create a virtual environment (optional))

 ```bash
 # Install dependencies